cseanburns/semantic_web_development/src/3e-responsive-layouts-with-flexbox-and-grid.md

 ## Responsive Layouts

-Layouts with more than one column only work on devices such a tablets, laptops, and desktop machines.
+Layouts with more than one column only work on devices such as tablets, laptops, and desktop machines.
 When viewing on mobile, all layouts should be a 1-column layout.

 Fortunately, CSS provides the tools to create **responsive** designs;